tdascoli/jobroom2/README.md

     ./gradlew
     yarn start

-To connect your local front-end to the development environment run

-    yarn start-development

-To run your local front-end in mixed mode e.i connect to local reference service on 8082 port and development environment run

-    yarn start --env.localUrl='/referenceservice' --env.localPort=8082

 [Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `yarn update` and `yarn install` to manage dependencies.